Common Co-Occurring Diagnoses in People With Eating Disorders and How Ezer Psychotherapy Treats Them

 Why Co-Occurring Diagnoses Are Common With Eating Disorders

-• Anxiety and eating disorders: Anxiety often contributes to restrictive eating, compulsive behaviors, and fear of weight gain.
+• Anxiety and eating disorders: Anxiety may contribute to restrictive eating, compulsive behaviors, fear of weight gain, food avoidance, or fear of eating in social settings [2,3].

-• PTSD or trauma: Trauma history can lead to emotional regulation challenges, often expressed through disordered eating.
+• PTSD or trauma: Trauma history can contribute to emotional regulation challenges, avoidance, dissociation, and eating disorder behaviors used to manage distress [5,6].

 Most Common Co-Occurring Diagnoses With Eating Disorders